Boot a Portable VirtualBox from USB

 What should I do if VirtualBox freezes or becomes unresponsive?

-• Update VirtualBox to the latest version.
+• Update to the latest version of VirtualBox.

-• Enable VT-x/AMD-V in BIOS/UEFI if running 64-bit guests.
+• Enable VT-x or AMD-V in your BIOS/UEFI if you're using 64-bit guests.

 • Check logs under File > Preferences > Log for errors.